IPD Appointments: +982155423070

 To effectively prevent dengue, community efforts must focus on both personal protection against mosquito bites and environmental measures to control mosquito breeding.

-A Silent Threat, It's Time to Action
+A Silent Threat, It Is Time to Action

 World Hepatitis Day 2024

-A Silent Threat, It's Time to Action
+A Silent Threat, It Is Time to Action

 The World Health Organization has designated July 28th as World Hepatitis Day to raise awareness about this disease, encourage vaccination, promote early diagnosis, and facilitate effective treatment for hepatitis.
 Early detection of hepatitis is crucial as prompt treatment can prevent the disease from progressing to cirrhosis or liver cancer.